Something that a lot of people struggle with when renovating a house is planning and scheduling projects.

 Try to be as thorough as possible.
 It’s there to give you a complete overview of what needs doing if you later decide to leave out things that’s fine (it’s your list after all) but it’s always worth knowing exactly what a project will entail to get if completely finished.

 Although your jobs are already grouped by room, you should now break down the list further and include a “trade” category.

-For example, if you’re having your electrics sorted, you’re probably going to want the electrician to sort out more than just one room, whilst he’s around, so you’ll want to schedule his work so that he can come, sort one room and then move onto the next room and then the next and so on.
+For example, if you’re having your electrics sorted, you’re probably going to want the electrician to sort out more than just one room.
+So you’ll want to schedule his work so that he can come, sort one room and then move onto the next room and then the next and so on.

 3. Schedule the tasks.

 Part 1 – Time

 Now comes the most difficult part.
 Try to estimate the amount of time needed to complete each of the jobs (again, make a note in another column).

 Admittedly this is easier with a certain amount of experience and practice, but try to base things on how long it’s taken you to complete similar tasks yourself and allow for tolerances.

 The exact time-frames will always depend on your circumstances.
 A complete rewire of your home for example will of course take longer than a complete wire of a new home as there is much less work involved (drilling into existing plaster vs. no drilling, laying cables behind skirting boards vs. just laying a cable as no skirting exists yet, lifting floorboards vs. easy access, etc.).